 The following plants are usually found in wet areas and are fairly good indicators of the presence of a wetland.
-If any of these are found in the area of interest, further investigation should be done to determine the presence of a wetland:
+If any of these are found in the area of interest, investigate further to determine if it's a wetland:

 Soil development is also affected by water.
 In Minnesota, two major soil types develop in wet conditions.
 One is organic soils, or peat.
-The second is mineral soils that do not drain well because of low land, ground water seepage, or a slowly permeable soil layer (e.g., clay, bedrock, or hardpan).
+The second is mineral soils that don't drain well because of low land, ground water seepage or a slowly permeable soil layer (e.g., clay, bedrock, or hardpan).
 These are both called hydric soils.

 Mineral soils that are saturated much of the time become dull-colored or gleyed.
 Gleyed soils are neutral gray and occasionally greenish or bluish gray.

 Mineral soils saturated for short periods develop spots or blotches of different colors.
-These spots are called mottles and can be an indication of hydric or wetland soils.
+These spots are called mottles and can be a sign of hydric or wetland soils.

 Hydrology is the third criterion used in describing a wetland.
 Hydrology refers to the presence or flow of water through the site.
-Some wetlands are relatively dry during drier times of the year (i.e., late summer).
-Often, aerial photographs, personal interviews with neighbors, and visual evidence are used to determine wetland hydrology.
+Some wetlands are relatively dry during drier times of the year (such as late summer).
+Often, aerial photographs, talking with neighbors and visual evidence are used to determine wetland hydrology.

 Due to the loss of many wetlands, the Federal government and Minnesota have established regulations to protect remaining wetlands.
 Some local governments also regulate wetlands.
 Since wetlands themselves are so very complex, it follows that the laws protecting them are also complex.